nicolasdejong/pscss/README.md

 - basic scss @mixin with args but without logic or maps.
 Use @include to use mixin.
 - pscss.js script loading can be anywhere in HEAD (so not only at end of head as with ncss)
 - flags can be given in the script tag:
-  - 'expose' flag attribute that exposes extra converter and function plugins, and pscss to css conversion function
+  - `expose` flag attribute that exposes extra converter and function plugins, and pscss to css conversion function
-  - 'watch' flag attribute that watches for DOM changes for new pscss LINK or SCRIPT nodes after loading.
+  - `watch` flag attribute that watches for DOM changes for new pscss LINK or SCRIPT nodes after loading.
-  - 'files' attribute to load one or more pscss resources (instead of multiple LINKs)
+  - `files` attribute to load one or more pscss resources (instead of multiple LINKs)
+  - `nc` to support nested multiline comments
 - runtime support, if 'expose' flag is given, exposes a global 'pscss' variable containing:
   - ```convertToCss(pcssText: string): string```
   - ```converters[]: (pcss: string, quotes:string[], vars:{string:string}, mixins:{string:string}) => string```